bbalganjjm/natural_js/v1/docs/governance/okf-conventions.md

 # Sources and fingerprints

 - `resource` is REQUIRED in every entry.
-Code sources use a path relative to the concept file (for example `../../src/internal/framework-error.ts` from `docs/v2/`); external material uses an absolute URL.
+Code sources use a path relative to the concept file (`../../src/natural.ui.js`); external material uses an absolute URL.
 - Local sources carry fingerprints written by `stamp`, never by hand:
   - `git_blob`: SHA-1 of `"blob <n>\0"` + file content with CRLF normalized to LF.
 It equals `git hash-object <file>`, works before commit, and is identical on every OS.
-  - `symbol` + `symbol_sha1`: narrows drift detection to one code unit.
-In 1.x JavaScript, `symbol` is a dotted class/member path such as `NU.grid` or `NU.grid.prototype.add`.
-In 2.0 TypeScript, it names a top-level exported declaration or explicit named re-export such as `FrameworkError` or `PageContext`. `symbol_sha1` is the first 12 hex chars of the SHA-1 of that slice.
+  - `symbol` + `symbol_sha1`: narrows drift detection to one code unit. `symbol` is a dotted path resolved inside the file: `NU.grid`, `NA.comm.request`, `NC.string`, `NU.prototype.button` (the jQuery plugin wrapper), `NU.grid.prototype.add` (an instance method). `symbol_sha1` is the first 12 hex chars of the SHA-1 of that slice.
 When `symbol` is set, drift is decided by `symbol_sha1` only.
-- Prefer a `symbol` over a whole file for large sources such as archived `v1/src/natural.ui.js`; otherwise every edit to that file flags every page.
+- Prefer a `symbol` over a whole file for anything inside a large file such as `src/natural.ui.js`; otherwise every edit to that file flags every page.
-- Historical 1.x type and configuration sources remain under `v1/`, alongside [the preserved usage bundle](../../v1/docs/index.md).
-Active 2.0 concepts cite root `src/**/*.ts`, never generated `build/**/*.d.ts`; the checker compares emitted declaration names to TS entry names when build output exists.
+- `@types/*.d.ts` is fingerprinted only by [setup/typescript](../setup/typescript.md) and `dist/natural.config.js` only by [setup/configuration](../setup/configuration.md).
+Other pages link to those two pages and name types and config keys by symbol.
-- Preserved 1.x pages migrated from the legacy guides keep one `legacy` source pointing at the removed file at commit `8877a4a49c2363a3358cb266bd798cb698283412`.
+- Pages migrated from the legacy guides keep one `legacy` source pointing at the removed file at commit `8877a4a49c2363a3358cb266bd798cb698283412`.
 It has no fingerprint.
 - Per-claim attribution uses footnotes keyed by `sources[].id` (`...defaults to true.[^ui]`).
 Put footnotes on corrected claims, defaults and Known issues; in tables, cite once per section, not per cell.

 # Trust